feltus/lab-intro-to-linux-on-palmetto2/README.md

 # Deliverables
-1. Submit your a text file that contains the first 10 and last 10 lines of the sea qsuirt genome sequence.
+1. Create a compressed text file that contains the first 10 and last 10 lines of the sea squirt genome sequence.

 # Evaluation Criteria
-* Correct implementation of data retrieval from ENSEMBL (25%)
+* Correct implementation of genome file retrieval (25%)
+* Text file is compressed (25%)
-* Correct lines in the text file (75%)
+* Correct genome lines in the text file (50%)

 # Submission Instructions
 * Submit your text file as a single compressed file (e.g. gzip).